 Welcome to the world of cobot or co-robot.
-Cobot collaborate physically with a human and share the same workspace.
+Cobot collaborates physically with a human and shares the same workspace.

 After the industrial revolution that shifted a predominantly agrarian and artisanal society to a commercial and industrial society through the rail boom, now comes the robotic revolution.

 This is particularly due to the fall in prices of sensors and microprocessors, but also the fact that their ability to process information and to recognize the environment around them has developed strongly.